astronomer/airflow-guides/guides/airflow-openlineage.md

 For this example, we’ll run Airflow with OpenLineage and Marquez locally.
 You will need to install Docker and the [Astro CLI](https://docs.astronomer.io/cloud/install-cli) before starting.

 1. Run Marquez locally using the quickstart in the [Marquez README](https://github.com/MarquezProject/marquez#quickstart).
-2. Start an Astro project using the CLI by creating a new directory and running `astrocloud dev init`.
+2. Start an Astro project using the CLI by creating a new directory and running `astro dev init`.
 In this example we use `openlineage` as our directory name.
 3. Add `openlineage-airflow` to your `requirements.txt` file.
 Note if you are using Astro Runtime 4.2.1 or greater, this package is already included.
 4. Add the environment variables below to your `.env` file.
 These will allow Airflow to connect with the OpenLineage API and send your lineage data to Marquez.